A Comprehensive List of Hindu Gods and Goddesses

 Hindu gods and goddesses

-In the Vedas, there is mention of 33 Hindu gods and goddesses (Rigveda 8.30.2), but over the years that number has increased, and now there are believed to be about 33 crores or 330 million gods and goddesses in Hinduism.
-There are three main deities or gods in Hinduism: Brahma, Vishnu, and Shiva, and three main goddesses, Mata Parvati, Mata Laxmi, and Mata Saraswati.
-Most of the other gods are incarnations or other forms of Vishnu and Shiva and goddesses are also incarnations or other forms of Devi Parvati.
+In the Vedas, there is mention of 33 Hindu gods and goddesses (Rigveda 8.30.2), but over the years, that number has increased, and now there are believed to be about 33 crores or 330 million gods and goddesses in Hinduism.
+There are three main deities or gods in Hinduism: Brahma, Vishnu, and Shiva, and three prominent goddesses, Mata Parvati, Mata Laxmi, and Mata Saraswati.
+Most other gods are incarnations or other forms of Vishnu and Shiva, and goddesses are also incarnations or other forms of Devi Parvati.

-Besides that, several other gods and local deities are popular in particular areas only.
+Besides, several other gods and local deities are popular only in particular areas.
 These gods and deities are known as Devas and Devis.
-It is very difficult to list all Hindu gods and goddesses, but we are trying to cover as many names as possible.
+Listing all Hindu gods and goddesses is challenging, but we are trying to cover as many names as possible.

 Supreme Hindu God: